 This memory has been passed down for around 3000 years, this memorial day and remembrance meal has become part and parcel of the lives of countless generations.
 And today the Lord’s victory over, not just Egyptian gods but, all the gods of this world becomes part of your life.
 For we participate not just in that ancient victory of God and their freedom from slavery, yet also with its fulfilment.
 This memorial meal is renewed and empowered by Jesus tonight.
 Not just the day of remembrance of the Israelites’ Exodus, there is a new remembrance meal of bread and wine, of body and blood, for the salvation of all people.
 Passed down from generation to generation, “The Lord Jesus, on the night when He was betrayed, took bread, and when He had given thanks, He broke it and said, “This is my body, which is for you; do this in remembrance of me.”
 In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.””
 (1 Corinthians 11:23-25).
 In remembrance of me, of Jesus.
 Generation upon generation have been united with Jesus here, as we participate in the Holy Eucharist, as we remember, as we let His life become part of our own, Jesus says to you, “take and eat, take and drink, do this in remembrance of me.”

 Holy Communion is the remembrance meal of the Crucifixion, of Christ’s great love for you.

-And the peace of God which passes all understanding guard your hearts and minds in Christ Jesus.
+And so, the peace of God which surpasses all understanding guard your hearts and minds in Christ Jesus, from now to the last fulfilment of this meal.
 Amen.